 - New features for transportation as a service

-The Intellias team is constantly updating our client’s software with new components and features as required.
+The Intellias team is constantly updating our client’s transportation software for public transport with new components and features as required.

 One feature we built is a fully functional geometry editor – a UI tool that belongs to the pipeline management suite and allows transportation data engineers to manually edit the geometry of public transit routes on city maps.
 This tool was needed because the pipeline is sometimes unable to automatically build proper route lines based on the incoming data.
 Once routes are corrected, a transportation data engineer can reprocess data for the affected region.